 This is the perfect gift for a dog that is also a gift for the hiker!

-Best Gifts for Hikers Under $25
+Best Hiking Gifts Under $25

 A lightweight water bottle is an essential item for hikers.
-I can’t tell you how many times I’ve seen hikers carrying either a Dasani water bottle or a heavy Hydroflask bottle.
-Instead, hikers should go with lightweight, reusable plastic options like a Nalgene.
+Unfortunately, I can’t tell you how many times I’ve seen hikers carrying either a Dasani water bottle or a heavy Hydroflask bottle.
+Instead, hikers should go with lightweight, reusable plastic options like Nalgene.